 Students majoring in Cinema and Media Studies must receive a quality grade in all courses required for the major.
 Non-majors may take Cinema and Media Studies courses for Pass/Fail grading with consent of the instructor.

 Students who have earned an overall GPA of 3.25 or higher and a major GPA of 3.5 or higher are eligible for honors.
 To receive honors, students must also write a BA research paper that shows exceptional intellectual and/or creative merit in the judgment of the first and the second readers, the Director of Undergraduate Studies, and the Master of the Humanities Collegiate Division.

 Summary of Requirements

-|500||elective courses in Cinema and Media Studies (courses originating in or cross listed with Cinema and Media Studies)*|
+Elective courses in Cinema and Media Studies – either originating in or cross-listed with Cinema and Media Studies*

-|300||further elective courses (courses originating in Cinema and Media Studies or elsewhere that are relevant to the study of cinema)**
+Further elective courses – either originating in Cinema and Media Studies or elsewhere (should be relevant in some way to the study of cinema)**